winscripter/ContentDotNet/README.md

   - Compatible with NativeAOT, ReadyToRun, Mobile/Desktop, Web, Embedded/IoT, and even Blazor WebAssembly
   - VUI parameters
   - Weighted Prediction

-> [!NOTE]
-> Encoding is not supported because the H.264 spec doesn't provide how to do so.
-> If you find an encoding spec or any other solution, please create a GitHub Issues post and let me know!

 MP4:
   - Sample entries